← Back to Research

 Connection to my PhD work

 Lilith was developed as part of my doctoral research on comparing blockchains through performance, energy, repeatability, predictability, and economic-efficiency perspectives.
-The framework supports the topology-aware benchmarking line of work behind my DEBS '25 and ICBC '25 research outputs.
+The framework supports the topology-aware benchmarking line of work behind my ACM DLT journal article, DEBS '25, and ICBC '25 research outputs.